 If the idea of moving doesn’t inspire you but desperately need more space, the answer could lie in your unused garage!
+Thankfully, there are plenty of garage conversion ideas regardless of how much space or budget you have.

 Converting a garage into a usable space is a cost-effective way to reclaim and reuse your existing floor plan.